Stock market today: Asia follows Wall Street lower after US data revive fears about rate hike

-BEIJING -- Asian stock markets tumbled Monday after mixed U.S. economic data revived worries the Federal Reserve might hike interest rates again.
+BEIJING -- Asian stock markets tumbled Monday after stronger U.S. inflation revived worries the Federal Reserve might hike interest rates again.

-Hong Kong's main market index plunged 2.3% and Shanghai, Tokyo and Sydney also fell.
-Oil prices retreated.
+Hong Kong's main market index plunged 2.4%.
+Shanghai, Tokyo and Sydney also fell.
+Oil prices sank.

 Wall Street's benchmark S&P 500 index slipped 0.1% on Friday after government data showed producer price inflation accelerated in July.
 Earlier data showed consumer prices also rose faster in July.